roq-trading/roq-cpp-samples/README.md

 You have managed to achieve the following

-* Create a conda environment
+* Create a Conda environment
 * Clone the `roq-samples` project
 * Install relevant build tools
 * Compile the `roq-samples` project
 * Run the strategy as an in-process simulation
 * Run the strategy against a simulator service

-> Compiled binaries are compatible with conda packages.
+> Compiled binaries are compatible with Conda packages.
-> You can use existing conda packages without having to
+> You can use existing Conda packages without having to
 > understand how to build those dependencies.
 > That's one of the benefits of using a package manager.